ACC Health Policy Statement on Cardiovascular Disease and COVID-19 Vaccine Prioritization

 - Perspective: At the least, this Health Policy Statement equips health care providers with a reference document and approach to counsel cardiovascular patients regarding their risk for COVID-19–related outcomes and the need to undergo vaccination.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Heart Transplant, Pulmonary Hypertension, Interventions and Structural Heart Disease, Hypertension
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Heart Transplant, Pulmonary Hypertension, Interventions and Structural Heart Disease, Hypertension

 Keywords: Arrhythmias, Cardiac, Atherosclerosis, Blood Glucose, Cardiovascular Diseases, Coronavirus, COVID-19, Delivery of Health Care, Diabetes Mellitus, Electronic Health Records, Health Personnel, Health Policy, Heart Defects, Congenital, Heart Failure, Heart Transplantation, Hypertension, Hypertension, Pulmonary, Obesity, Primary Prevention, Risk Assessment, Risk Factors, Vaccination